Pitt concludes action at Cherry Blossom Classic tomorrow against Ohio State

 Aprile also worked as a graduate assistant coach at Eastern Illinois University, where she earned her master's degree in political science in 1995.

-A 1992 graduate of UMass with a degree in Sport Management, Aprile helped the Minutewomen to capture Atlantic 10 titles.
+Aprile graduated from UMass in 1992 with a degree in Sport Management.
 A pitcher/outfielder, she was a four-time all-conference first team selection (1989-92) and twice was named the Atlantic 10 Player of the Year.
-In addition, Aprile was also tabbed the1992 A-10 Pitcher of the Year, 1989 A-10 Rookie of the Year and twice was named the A-10 Tournament's outstanding pitcher (1989, 1992).
+In addition, Aprile was also tabbed the 1992 A-10 Pitcher of the Year, 1989 A-10 Rookie of the Year and twice was named the A-10 Tournament's outstanding pitcher (1989, 1992).

 She was named to both the All-Northeast Region squad and the All-New England team on two occasions and was a 1992 ECAC All-Star team selection, as well as an All A-10 Academic honoree.